grantleehoffman/key-value-store/README.md

 6. Register Route53 Domain
 7. Create SSL Cert through AWS ACM for the registered domain in the last step

+* Resources must all be created in the same region, tested with us-east-1

 ## Build, create pipeline, deploy infrastructure and test